heremaps/msdkui-ios/Documentation/Guides/UserGuide.md

 However, we also want to get notified, whenever the user did any interaction with the `WaypointList`.
 Therefore our view controller can conform to the `WaypointListDelegate` protocol.
 It provides the following methods:

-- `entryAdded(_ list:index:entry:)`: Occurs when a new waypoint was added programmatically.
+- `waypointList(_ list: WaypointList, didAdd entry: WaypointEntry, at index: Int)`: Occurs when a new waypoint was added programmatically.
-- `entrySelected(_ list:index:entry:)`: Occurs when a user taps on a waypoint.
+- `waypointList(_ list: WaypointList, didSelect entry: WaypointEntry, at index: Int)`: Occurs when a user taps on a waypoint.
-- `entryRemoved(_ list:index:entry:)`: A waypoint was removed programmatically or via the minus button.
+- `waypointList(_ list: WaypointList, didRemove entry: WaypointEntry, at index: Int)`: A waypoint was removed programmatically or via the minus button.
-- `entryDragged(_ list:from:to:)`: A waypoint was dragged to a new position.
+- `waypointList(_ list: WaypointList, didDragFrom from: Int, to: Int)`: A waypoint was dragged to a new position.
-- `entryUpdated(_ list:index:entry:)`: The waypoint contents have been updated.
+- `waypointList(_ list: WaypointList, didUpdate entry: WaypointEntry, at index: Int)`: The waypoint contents have been updated.

 All methods are optional, so you need to implement only the ones you are interested in.
 By default the `WaypointList` component provides a UI that allows the user to:
 - drag a waypoint via the drag handles on the right side